polkadot-fellows/xcm-format/README.md

 XCM aims to abstract the typical message intentions across these systems and provide a basic framework for forward-compatible, extensible and practical communication datagrams facilitating typical interactions between disparate datasystems within the world of global consensus.

-Concepts from the IPFS project, particularly the idea of self-describing formats, are used throughout and two new self-describing formats are introduced for specifying assets (`MultiAsset`) and consensus-message processing locations (`MultiDest`).
+Concepts from the IPFS project, particularly the idea of self-describing formats, are used throughout and two new self-describing formats are introduced for specifying assets (`MultiAsset`) and consensus-message processing locations (`MultiLocation`).

 Polkadot has three main message passing systems all of which will use this format: XCMP and the two kinds VMP (UMP and DMP).

-- **XCMP** *Cross-Chain Message Passing* highly scalable message passing between parachains with minimal work on the side of the Relay-chain.
+- **XCMP** *Cross-Chain Message Passing* highly scalable secure message passing between parachains.
+Message data goes direct between parachains and is O(1) on the side of the Relay-chain.
 - **VMP** *Vertical Message Passing* message passing between the Relay-chain itself and a parachain.
+Message data in both cases exists on the Relay-chain.
 This includes:
   - **UMP** *Upward Message Passing* message passing from a parachain to the Relay-chain.
   - **DMP** *Downward Message Passing* message passing from the Relay-chain to a parachain.

-In addition, a third "composite" message passing system is named as **HRMP** *Horizontal Relay-routed Message Passing*.
-It is implemented through utilising the two routing meta-messages of XMP (`RMP` and `PRM`) so that parachains may send messages between each other before XCMP is finalised.
+In addition, a third "composite" message passing system is named as **HRelayMessageParachain** *Horizontal Relay-routed Message Passing*.
+It is implemented through utilising the two routing meta-messages of XMP (`RelayMessageParachain` and `ParachainRelayMessage`) so that parachains may send messages between each other before XCMP is finalised.
+This relies on the Relay-chain storing and relaying the messages and as such is not scalable.
+Parathreads may not receive such messages since queues could grow indefinitely.

+### XCM is for Message Passing between all kinds of Consensus system System

-In additional to messages between parachain(s) and/or the Relay-chain, XCM is suitable for messages between disparate chains connected through one or more bridge(s) and even for messages between smart-contracts.
-Using XCM, all of the above may communicate with, or through, each other. e.g. It is entirely conceivable that, using XCM, a smart contract, hosted on a Polkadot parachain, may transfer a non-fungible asset it owns through Polkadot to an Ethereum-mainnet bridge located on another parachain, into an account controlled on the Ethereum mainnet by registering the transfer of ownership on a third, specialised Substrate NFA chain hosted on a Kusama parachain via a Polkadot-Kusama bridge.
+In addition to messages between parachain(s) and/or the Relay-chain, XCM is suitable for messages between disparate chains connected through one or more bridge(s) and even for messages between smart-contracts.
+Using XCM, all of the above may communicate with, or through, each other.

+E.g. It is entirely conceivable that, using XCM, a smart contract, hosted on a Polkadot parachain, may transfer a non-fungible asset it owns through Polkadot to an Ethereum-mainnet bridge located on another parachain, into an account controlled on the Ethereum mainnet by registering the transfer of ownership on a third, specialised Substrate NFA chain hosted on a Kusama parachain via a Polkadot-Kusama bridge.

 ## Definitions

+- *Consensus System* A chain, contract or other global, encapsulated, state machine singleton.
+It can be any programmatic state-transition system that exists within consensus which can send/receive datagrams.
+- *Location* A consensus system, or an addressable account or datastructure that exists therein.
+Examples include an account on the Relay-chain, an account on a parachain, a parachain, an account managed by a smart-contract in a parachain.
+Specified by a `MultiLocation`.
-- *Sovereign Account* An account controlled solely by a particular `MultiDest` value.
+- *Sovereign Account* An account controlled by a particular consensus system, within some other consensus system.
+- *Holding Account* A transient notional "account" in which assets inherent in a message are temporarily held.
+See e.g. `DEP`.
+- *Reserve Location* The *Consensus System* which acts as the reserve for a particular assets on a particular (derivative) *Consensus System*.
+The reserve Consensus System is always known by the derivative.
+It will have a *Sovereign Account* for the derivative which contains full collateral for the derivative assets.
-- *Origin* The chain, contract or other global, encapsulated, state machine singleton from which a given message has been (directly and immediately) delivered.
+- *Origin* The consensus system from which a given message has been (directly and immediately) delivered.
 This is always queryable by the receiving code using the message-passing protocol.
-Generally specified as a `MultiDest`.
+Specified as a `MultiLocation`.
-- *Recipient* The chain, contract or other global, encapsulated, state machine singleton to which a given message has been delivered.
+- *Recipient* The consensus system to which a given message has been delivered.
+Specified as a `MultiLocation`.
 - *Teleport* Destroying an asset (or amount of funds/token/currency) in one place and minting a corresponding amount in a second place.
 Imagine the teleporter from *Star Trek*.
 The two places need not be equivalent in nature (e.g. could be a UTXO chain that destroys assets and an account-based chain that mints them).
 Neither place acts as a reserve or derivative for the other.
 Though the nature of the tokens may be different, neither place is more canonical than the other.
 This is only possible if there is a bilateral trust relationship between them.
 - *Transfer* The movement of funds from one controlling authority to another.
 This is within the same chain or overall asset-ownership environment and at the same abstraction level.
-- `MultiDest` A chain, contract or global, encapsulated, state machine singleton, or an addressable datastructure that exists therein.
-Examples include an account on the Relay-chain, an account on a parachain, a parachain, an account managed by a smart-contract in a parachain.
-It can be any programmatic state-transition system that exists within consensus which can send/receive datagrams.

 ## Basic Top-level Format